Download the PDF version

 How to fight social engineering attacks

 Cleafy’s communication pillar is to make it clear that attacks cannot be stopped.
-As said in our previous articles, phishing, SIM Swaps, APPs, and all other cyberattacks happen every second, and trying to stop them would be like trying to collect rainwater in a bassinet—a useless and resource-consuming task.
+As said in our previous articles, phishing, SIM swaps, APPs, and all other cyberattacks happen every second, and trying to stop them would be like trying to collect rainwater in a bassinet—a useless and resource-consuming task.

 To protect your customers and employees from social engineering scams, it is paramount to work in two directions: education and security